Dr. Tattelbaum is an experienced, board-certified plastic surgeon offering liposuction in Maryland and nearby areas.

 “No one really wants a tummy tuck, and yet, despite that, it is one of the most popular surgeries that I perform.

 Most post-partum patients and many patients wanting weight loss will come in, grab the overhanging roll on their lower belly and ask me to liposuction it away.
 I see their eyes glaze over as I explain that liposuction in this situation will make the loose skin looser, that the hanging skin will hang more.

 I go on to explain how the removal of extra skin must come into the equation—like making a bed and tightening the top sheet.
 For many, the education is invaluable whether they go on to get a tummy tuck or not.

-Each time a new liposuction device comes out the manufacturers have a vested interest in selling as many machines as possible.
-This has led to marketing hype that exceeds reality and devices in the hands of non-plastic surgeons.
+Each time a new liposuction device comes out, the manufacturers have a vested interest in selling as many machines as possible.
+This leads to marketing hype that often exceeds reality and devices in the hands of non-plastic surgeons.

 This is true of laser liposuction and other new technology.
-While laser lipo is a great option for body contouring, it is not a brand-new day in the world of abdominoplasty.
+While laser liposuction is a great option for body contouring, it is not a brand-new day in the world of abdominoplasty.
 It can help remove fat, but it will not reshape the skin.

 “Dr. Tattelbaum and his staff were fantastic from start to finish.
 He made me feel completely comfortable throughout the process, spent the time to answer all my questions, guided me well and made the decision so easy for me.
 I am 5 months out and beyond thrilled with my results.
 I could not have had a better experience.
 My only regret is not doing it sooner.”

 Please get in touch today to schedule a no-obligation consultation for liposuction in Maryland.